magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-customer-password

-It checks for a password to be greater or equal to a predefined number of characters and predefined number of character classes.
+Checks for a password to be greater or equal to a predefined number of characters and predefined number of character classes.
 Classes of characters: Lowercase, Uppercase, Digits, Special Characters.

 #### Example